The Rotator Cuff: Four Tiny Muscles Doing Way Too Much

 Physiotherapist

-Laura has been a dedicated physiotherapist for over five years, beginning her career at Wollongong Hospital before moving to Sydney, where she broadened her skills in a private practice and community setting.
-In this time she obtained her certification as a Level 1 Strength and Conditioning coach.
-Additionally, she supported junior representative soccer teams in the St George area.
-Now based in the Illawarra, she is looking forward to supporting new patients.
+Laura is a senior physiotherapist with six years of experience across hospital, private practice, community, and sports settings.
+She began her career at Wollongong Hospital before moving to Sydney, where she expanded her skills in musculoskeletal rehab, neurological rehab, and community-based care.
+During this time she became a Level 1 Strength and Conditioning Coach and worked with junior representative soccer teams in the St George region.
+Now back in the Illawarra, she’s excited to support her local community again.

-In her free time, Laura can be found hiking up mountains, writing music, playing soccer, or training for the occasional triathlon or running event.
+Outside the clinic, you’ll find Laura hiking up mountains, writing music, playing soccer, or training for the occasional triathlon or running event.

 Mr. Trent Cooksley